kbalog/uis-dat640-fall2020/project/README.md

       - Papers: [Balog & Neumayer (2012)](https://krisztianbalog.com/files/cikm2012-querytypes.pdf), [Garigliotti et al. (2017)](https://krisztianbalog.com/files/sigir2017-qt.pdf)

-## Objectives

-The overall objective of the group project is to develop and experimentally compare approaches for a given information retrieval problem.
-Specifically, you'll first need to establish a reasonable baseline, then develop one or multiple advanced methods aiming to improve over the baseline.
-Using a standard test collection, you'll need to experimentally compare the baseline and advanced solutions.

 ## Workflow and rules

   * You'll need to hand in a report using the specified project template.
 The page limit for the report is 4 A4 pages (in double column format).